Jakob-Bach/Constrained-Subgroup-Discovery/README.md

 ## Publications

-> Bach, Jakob.
-"Using Constraints to Discover Sparse and Alternative Subgroup Descriptions"
+> Bach, Jakob (2024): "Using Constraints to Discover Sparse and Alternative Subgroup Descriptions"

 is published on [arXiv](https://arxiv.org/).
 You can find the paper [here](https://doi.org/10.48550/arXiv.2406.01411).